odecay/exoteric_site/content/projects/bullet_chasm.md

 state = "ongoing"
 +++

-A 2.5d bullet hell inspired game made in Godot.
+A 2.5d bullet hell inspired game made in Godot(maybe?!)

 <!-- more -->